dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-3-Methods_and_Recursion/README.md

 This sprint will review the use of methods in Java, including passing arguments and returning values, and introduce **recursion**, one of the most important concepts in computer science that you'll see over and over again in your future classes.

-As in the previous sprint, you'll have four things to complete by the due date:
+As in the previous sprint, you'll have three things to complete by the due date:

 1. The deliverables described in this project.
 2. An individual quiz.
-3. A short individual reflective write-up.
-4. Reading from the ZyBook.
+3. Reading from the ZyBook.

 ## Deliverables and Quiz